Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Identification Framework

 \end{proofEnd}

-By the theorem, $\mathcal{H}(\tau)$ can be equivalently restated as an interval bounded by solutions to two optimization problems where $\mathcal{H}(m,\gamma)$ represents the constraint set.
-The characterization follows under easily verifiable high-level conditions on $\mathcal{M}^A$. \Cref{rem:regularity} explains that these conditions are satisfied by the proposed and existing assumptions.

-Using optimization problems to characterize identified sets has become common in partial identification analyses.
-Such representations usually follow directly from the convexity of the constraint set and linearity of the objective function. \Cref{thm:interval_set} requires a different argument since $T$ is a difference of two Riemann-Stieltjes integrals, thus bilinear and hence separately continuous in $m$ and $\gamma$.
-The proof shows that $T$ is jointly continuous, and that \Cref{thm:tractable_set} yields $\mathcal{H}(m,\gamma)$ which is compact and convex under the assumptions of the theorem.
-Then $\mathcal{H}(\tau)$ is a continuous image of a compact and convex set, hence a compact and connected set, i.e., a closed interval.
+Using optimization problems to characterize identified sets has become common in partial identification.
+Such representations typically follow from linear objectives and polyhedral, hence convex, constraint sets. \Cref{thm:interval_set_general} requires a different argument since $T$ is bilinear -- and thus separately continuous -- and the constraint set is bilinearly constrained and therefore need not be convex.
+The proof shows that $\mathcal{H}(m,\gamma)$ is nevertheless convex under the assumptions of the theorem and that $T$ is continuous along line segments in $\mathcal{H}(m,\gamma)$.
+Then $\mathcal{H}(\tau)$ is a line-continuous image of a convex set, hence a connected set in $\mathbb{R}$, i.e., an interval.

+The restrictions $\mathcal{M}^A$ enter as constraints in the optimization problems.
+This offers three advantages.
+First, it enables the implementation of LIV and TI.
+Second, it nests existing point-identification results and generalizes them by allowing for imperfect compliance (for examples see \Cref{rem:sufficient_conditions}).
+Third, it provides a tool that facilitates development of new restrictions on $m$ tailored for specific empirical settings by computationally producing the corresponding sharp bounds for $\tau$.
+This removes the need to derive closed-form expressions and to prove sharpness for each set of assumptions.

-\begin{remark} The assumptions considered here are representable via linear equality and inequality restrictions on $m$.
-Therefore, the resulting $\mathcal{M}^A$ are polytopes when $|\mathcal{S}|<\infty$, and thus closed and convex.
-Assumption \ref{ass:LMIV} states that vectors $m_d\in\mathcal{Y}^k$ have non-decreasing components $m_d(s)\leq m_d(s+1)$; Assumption \ref{ass:TI} maintains that $m_1(s)=m_0(s)$.
-Moreover, whenever $m$ is identified by the data, such as under \ref{ass:luc}, $\mathcal{M}^A$ is a singleton and hence closed and convex. \end{remark}
+\begin{remark} Assumptions \ref{ass:LMIV} and \ref{ass:TI} are representable via linear equality and inequality restrictions on $m$.
+Therefore, each resulting $\mathcal{M}^A$ is an intersection of (possibly infinitely many) affine subspaces and halfspaces in a linear space of functions on $\mathcal{S}$, and is thus convex.
+Moreover, because the restrictions are imposed pointwise (or $\gamma_d-$a.e.) and are preserved under limits, the corresponding $\mathcal{M}^A$ are closed.
+Furthermore, whenever $m$ is identified by the data, such as under existing assumptions in \Cref{rem:sufficient_conditions}, $\mathcal{M}^A$ is a singleton ($\gamma_d-$a.e.) and hence closed and convex. \end{remark}

-The constraint set in \Cref{thm:interval_set} utilizes the fact that the family of sets $\{\{s\}:s\in\mathcal{S}\}$ represents a \textit{core-determining class} (CDC henceforth) for $\mathbf{S}(d)$ when $|\mathcal{S}|<\infty$.
-The CDC removes redundant constraints on $\mathcal{H}(m,\gamma)$ in the optimization problems without any loss of information.